 - All remaining cards are placed face down as the “deck”

-There are magic cards which can be played on almost any card, stipulations below:
+Magic cards can be played on almost any card:

 - 2 restarts the pack

 - 8 is invisible meaning whatever is underneath it is in play

 - 9 cards must have a card lower than that placed on it- an Ace cannot be played on this card but you can place a 9 on an Ace.